Please select an FAQ category below to find the questions and answers you’re looking for.

 Last month I received a cost of living adjustment to my salary.
 Am I supposed to report this and, if so, how?

 Yes, changes in income are one of several life changes that can impact the programs that you qualify for and the financial help that you receive, so it's very important to report.
 You can do so by phone at 1-855-899-9600 or by logging into your account and reporting your change online.

 I have a pending request for a family member to be added to my health plan.
 She needs to see a doctor and fill a prescription.
 What should I do?

 If care is needed by a member of your household whom you have asked to have added to your plan but has yet to be added, please call us at 1-855-899-9600.
 We’ll work with your insurance carrier to ensure that your household member gets the care they need.
 We can speed up these urgent cases and will do our best to make sure that the health coverage is in place within 24 hours.

 What if my change will impact my amount due?

 Please continue to pay the amount invoiced by the due date.
 Any overpayments or underpayments will be credited to your account once the requested update is complete.
 If your update will result in a higher premium, be prepared to pay a higher bill when your change is complete.
-If your change will result in a lower premium and it is difficult for you to continue to pay your current premium while you wait for your change to be made, please call us at 1-855-899-9600.
-We will expedite your request.

 What if I have questions?